 Oscar-winning composer AR Rahman and National Award-winning writer Prasoon Joshi have enthralled fans for years.
 They may have worked together in only three films (Rang De Basanti, Ghajini and Delhi 6), but have created some of the finest compositions.
-Here are four of their best creations and the brilliance and nuances of each.
+Here are four of their best creations and the nuances of each:

 1. Luka Chupi (Rang De Basanti)

 The innocence in the words Luka Chupi (hide and seek) are a perfect metaphor for the sheer disbelief of a mother on her son’s death.
 The reality is hard to accept for a mother who is almost begging him to return.
 But the son reassures his distressed mother that he is in a better place, a world free and without any boundaries.
 Though, his world can never be as beautiful as her.